XyLearningProgramming/Animated-BFS-Dijkstra-A-star-in-Unity/README.md

 Each grid cell automatically snap to grid even in edit mode. `cost` indicates how many efforts it takes from four directions to this cell. `Cost Random` will randomize its cost and `IsWall` will make this cell inaccessible no matter what.

 For each path-finding agent prefab `Enemy`, we need to set `Board For Search`, `Start Way Point`, `End Way Point`. `Execute Per Frame` means the algorithm put one cell in closed-list each frame no matter what.
 If not chosen, the agent wait `Step per second` for each step.
 If `Execute Wait For Key` is set true, all agents wait for the key input in `Key Enum`.
-You can turn on and off plasma effect in `VFX` at your will.
+You can turn on and off plasma effect in `VFX` at your wish.

 All models are extracted from ObjectPooler.
 If it runs super slow, you can consider: 1. cancelling spawning these models from pool; 2. modify pool parameters to pre-make more objects.